Dick Radatz: Legacy

+On July 12, 1962, he pitched five innings in relief to gain a win over the Kansas City Athletics, and the next day pitched seven innings in relief for another win against the A’s.
+In a September 1962 game against the Yankees, he pitched nine innings in relief, winning the game.
+In a 1963 game, he pitched six relief innings to defeat the Baltimore Orioles, allowing only two hits.

+Through 2024, he remains fourth in saves among all Red Sox pitchers, only behind Stanley, Jonathan Papelbon, and Craig Kimbrel.

+Personal life and death

 After leaving the game, Radatz worked at a number of jobs, had his own weekly radio show, and was a frequent guest on other sports talk radio shows.
 Radatz frequently suggested that contemporary relievers weren't durable enough and that his own experience was that when he didn't get used as much, he lost his edge.

+In the 1970s, Radatz suffered from severely painful cluster headaches, after the deaths of his mother and a close friend.
 A resident of Farmington Hills, Michigan, Radatz moved back to the Greater Boston area in 1984, living in Easton, Massachusetts, where former teammate Jerry Moses had found him a job at a corrugated packaging company, Triple P Packaging.
 "I felt I had formed a love affair with this town, that I was appreciated by the fans here."
 Before his death in 2005, Radatz worked as pitching coach for the North Shore Spirit, an independent league team based in Lynn, Massachusetts.
-The team was managed by former Red Sox infielder John Kennedy who was expecting Radatz to return for the 2005 season.
+The team was managed by former Red Sox infielder John Kennedy, who was expecting Radatz to return for the 2005 season.

 Radatz died on March 16, 2005, after falling down a flight of stairs at his home in Easton, Massachusetts.
 He left behind a wife and three children.
 The Red Sox held a moment of silence during their 2005 home opener in his honor.

+His son Richard Jr. was an executive in the Red Sox minor league system.
+He was later an assistant director of the Michigan Special Olympics and a creator of the Northwoods League.